ydahal1/ydahal1/ReadMe.md

 I know you are here for jokes, No worries !!
 Here are some new ones.
 Keep checking back for more laugh-out-loud jokes, brought to you by the dynamic duo of Chat GPT and GitHub Actions! __If they are not funny, blame OpenAI__

-1. Why did the computer go to the doctor?
-Because it had a virus!
+1) Why did the software engineer go broke?
+Because he lost his domain in a cyber attack!

-2. Why do Java developers wear glasses?
-Because they can't C#!
+2) Why did the computer catch a cold?
+It left its Windows open!

-3. Why did the developer go broke?
-Because he lost his domain in a bet!
+3) Why was the computer cold?
+It left its Windows open!

-4. Why did the cybersecurity expert refuse to play hide and seek?
-Because nobody can ever find him, he's always in incognito mode!
+4) Why did the cybersecurity expert bring a ladder to the office?
+To reach the top-level security patches!

 [
-Wed Aug  9 01:18:16 UTC 2023
+Thu Aug 10 01:18:45 UTC 2023
  ]